fss-fmi/sugaming/docs/wiki/Developer-Onboarding.md

 ```

 > [!NOTE]
-> On Windows, if you are experiencing `module not found @nrwl\nx-win32-x64-msvc\nx.win32-x64-msvc.node` errors, during the dependencies installation, you can refer to [this comment](https://github.com/lerna/lerna/issues/3612#issuecomment-1495469808) for a solution.
+> On Windows, if you are experiencing `module not found @nrwl\nx-win32-x64-msvc\nx.win32-x64-msvc.node` errors during the dependencies installation, please refer to [this comment](https://github.com/lerna/lerna/issues/3612#issuecomment-1495469808) for a solution.

 3. **Get environment files.**

-Make sure to set up `.env` environment files in the working project directory.
-For more information refer to the [Environment Variables section](#-environment-variables).
+Make sure to set up the `.env` environment files in the working project directory.
+For more information, refer to the [Environment Variables section](#-environment-variables).

 4. **Set up the local database instance.**